kennyestrellaworks/caldwell-boats/README.md

 # 🚤 Caldwell Boats

-A modern, responsive speedboat rental website built with **React**, **Vite**, and **Tailwind CSS**.
+A modern, responsive speedboat rental website built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
 This project is inspired by an actual client project I worked on last year, re-designed for learning and portfolio purposes. **Caldwell Boats** offers tourists and vacationers an easy way to browse and rent speedboats for their maritime adventures.
 Designs were made from Figma and Illustrator first.

 ## 📸 Preview & Demo